edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 description: Use machine learning and an Arduino Nano BLE Sense to monitor bed occupancy in hospitals or care facilities.
 ---

-# Hospital Bed Occupancy Detetction with TinyML
+# Hospital Bed Occupancy Detection with TinyML

 Created By:
 [Adam Milton-Barker](https://www.adammiltonbarker.com/)